kubeflow/community/wg-pipelines/README.md

 --->
 # Pipelines Working Group

 The goal of the Kubeflow Pipelines project is to build a Kubernetes optimized stack for creating and deploying ML Pipelines and enabling a rich ecosystem of pipelines components and tools.
-ML Pipelines project has the goal of enabling simple and reliable productionalization of autonomous ML workflows, advancing the standards of ML Engineering and making them available to a large community of users across various Kubernetes deployment options.
+ML Pipelines project has the goal of enabling simple and reliable operationalization of autonomous ML workflows, advancing the standards of ML Engineering, and making them available to a large community of users across various Kubernetes deployment options.

 The [charter](charter.md) defines the scope and governance of the Pipelines Working Group.